CIRCLE Policies and Procedures

 Hate speech and discrimination of others is not tolerated at CIRCLE events or interactions.
 Please see the Hate Speech Policy under our Violence Policy.

-Secular and Political Policies
+Secular and Political Policies: What does it mean?

 By participating in CIRCLE activities, you acknowledge that your name and email address are viewable by other members and that any relevant information, including contact information, may be shared with class coordinators for the activities in which you participate.
 A contact list for the current session may be given to participating families.
 CIRCLE does not share/sell contact information with third parties outside of what is stated here.
+We ask that members not share contact information with people outside the co-op.

 CIRCLE may take photographs of students and families at organizational functions for use in yearbooks, newsletters, websites, social media, etc. However, names will not appear next to any photographs which may be used on public sites, social media, or e-mails.